Advertiser Disclosure

 Chase Ultimate Rewards

 But the perks don’t stop there.
 Cardholders also receive a $50 annual hotel statement credit when they book a hotel through the Chase Travel portal.
-You’ll also earn bonus points equal to 10% of your total purchases made the previous year — if you spend $20,000 on purchases, you’ll get 2,000 bonus points on your account anniversary.
+You’ll also earn bonus points equal to 10% of your total purchases made the previous year.

 Plan on renting a car on your journey?
-Don’t worry about purchasing that pricey Auto Collision Damage Waiver — the Chase Sapphire Preferred card offers primary auto rental insurance on all car rentals you pay for with the card.
+The Chase Sapphire Preferred card also offers primary auto rental insurance on all car rentals you pay for with the card.
 This benefit provides reimbursement for damage or theft of the vehicle for up to the actual cash value of most rental vehicles.
 And since it’s primary insurance, you don’t need to file a claim with your own auto insurance if anything happens to your rental car.

-Given that the card offers great bonus categories, earns Chase Ultimate Rewards points, has great perks, and has an annual fee of just $95, it’s a no-brainer for our favorite starter travel card
+Given that the card offers great bonus categories, earns Chase Ultimate Rewards points, has numerous perks and benefits, and has an annual fee of just $95, it’s a no-brainer for our favorite starter travel card.

 Which Card Should I Get Next?

 So, which cards come next?
-Below we outline a few example scenarios depending on what you’d like to maximize for.
+Below, we outline a few example scenarios depending on what you’d like to maximize.

 Hot Tip: Want personalized advice about what credit card makes sense for your needs?
 Join our Level UP Travel Facebook group to receive tips and helpful information from fellow award travelers!